Ionel Talpazan, stateless, born in Romania.

 “TIME TO TRAVEL”: GREETINGS FROM ABOVE

+Ionel liked his works to have a strong presence, to attract attention from afar.
 When asked to create a series of small works, initially, not knowing how to approach the task, Ionel got frustrated.
-He liked his works to have a strong presence, to attract attention from afar.
 Ultimately, however, he found a way to express his vision on 5 x 7 inch cards, creating something akin to snapshots, similar to those taken during travels, which capture only fragments of the landscape in motion: here’s a comet, there’s a galaxy, an explosion of matter erupting from a black hole, and here’s a newly born cosmic entity emerging from a tunnel, already majestic in its crimson or violet hues.
 Of course, there are also UFOs discreetly gliding past the fireworks of galaxies or above the rooftops of houses, the messengers of love, the carriers of blue light.

 “Time to Travel” seems to be a great title for this series, as if it encourages you to leave behind your daily troubles and embark on the journey of a lifetime.